 Community engagement isn’t just a form of service at Penn Nursing: it’s essential to who we are.
+Community engagement is a fundamental aspect of Penn Nursing’s social justice mission.
 Our research and clinical expertise benefit those who live and work around us.
-And our community, in turn, helps us truly understand what we seek to learn in the classroom, lab, and clinical setting.
+Our community, in turn, helps us truly understand what we seek to learn in the classroom, lab, and clinical setting.

 The heart of our work

 At Penn Nursing, community engagement forms the backbone of how we communicate, translate, and apply nursing knowledge.
 For us, this is not only our mission but a heartfelt commitment to partner with our community to improve health and promote positive social change in communities around Philadelphia and the world.

 Several Penn Nursing students have successfully incorporated community engagement as winners of the competitive President Engagement Prize.
 These prizes reflect Penn Nursing and Penn’s commitment to public service by rewarding students who demonstrate a purpose-driven desire to get out and make a difference — in their community, across the country, and around the world.

 Working with our community partners has helped our outreach programs touch hundreds of thousands of lives, especially those of marginalized communities.

 For more information on our engagement with the community, visit our heat map.

 Penn recognizes that putting theory to practice not only drives home academic concepts, it opens the eyes of students to related, real-life, human issues.
 Our Academically Based Community Service (ABCS) courses help you turn your knowledge into civic leadership, and are offered at Nursing and across the University.